-- After two quarters of growth below 2% in 2016, GDP will continue to grow modestly at approximately 2% over the next 12 months as global uncertainty fades.
-The Federal Reserve will put interest rate hikes on hold until 2017. - Headline inflation will remain below 2% for the remainder of 2016 due to commodity price uncertainty, but recent readings for the Core inflation rate (without energy) have been steadily above 2%.
+- After two quarters of below 2% growth, GDP will grow modestly over the next 12 months at approximately 2.0% as global uncertainty concerning "Brexit" and other events, such as concerns about slowing growth in China, fades.
+The Federal Reserve will put interest rate hikes on hold until 2017. - Headline inflation will remain volatile due to commodity price uncertainty, but the recent readings for the Core inflation rate (without energy) have been steadily above 2.0%.
 A growing economy will continue to put upward pressure on prices. - Wage growth will increase slightly with a tighter labor market.
-Job creation will be stable with the unemployment rate remaining below 5%.
-Labor force participation will increase slightly. - The U.S. dollar will remain relatively strong, but stable, versus other currencies.
-The impact of "Brexit" will be isolated to the British Pound and the Euro.
-The weaker Pound may help British exports compete on the global stage.
-This could impact the earnings growth potential of large cap domestic multinational companies.
+Job creation will be stable with the unemployment rate remaining below 5.0%.
+Labor force participation will increase. - The U.S. dollar will remain relatively strong, but stable, versus other currencies.
+The impact of "Brexit" will be isolated to the British Pound and Euro.
+The weaker pound may help British exports compete on the global stage.
+This could impact earnings growth potential of large cap domestic multinational companies.